 Vanilla makes a perfect homemade gift idea for Christmas or a super SWEET hostess gift idea for Thanksgiving and other cool weather get-togethers.

-While fresh vanilla beans are one of the great pleasures of life, plain vanilla beans do get stale fast.
-They tend to be both difficult and expensive to find in local stores for just this reason.
+While fresh vanilla beans are one of the great pleasures of life, vanilla

 Below, I've put together what I hope is all the information you could possible use on making vanilla extract and giving it for gifts.

-...Oh yea, and after the recipe, I'll share a special little trick that you can use in your own kitchen or for a super awesome and unique homemade gift idea!
+After the recipe, I'll share a special little trick I learned from a chef, that you can use in your own kitchen or for a super unique homemade gift idea!
 So let's get started...

 I order my vanilla beans once a year, ordering enough to make vanilla extract for the whole year, along with several bottles for gift giving.